JTT Physicians Kit

 Case reports of maternal convulsions and cardiovascular collapse following use of some local anesthetics for paracervical block in early pregnancy (as anesthesia for elective abortion) suggest that systemic absorption under these circumstances may be rapid.
 The recommended maximum dose of each drug should not be exceeded.
 Injection should be made slowly and with frequent aspiration.
 Allow a 5-minute interval between sides.

-Dosages in pediatric patients should be reduced, commensurate with age, body weight and physical condition.
-See DOSAGE AND ADMINISTRATION.
+Dosages in children should be reduced, commensurate with age, body weight and physical condition (see DOSAGE AND ADMINISTRATION).

-Cardiovascular System: Cardiovascular manifestations are usually depressant and are characterized by bradycardia, hypotension, and cardiovascular collapse, which may lead to cardiac arrest.
+Cardiovascular manifestations are usually depressant and are c aracterized by bradycardia, hypotension, and cardiovascular collapse, which may lead to cardiac arrest.

 There have been reported cases of permanent injury to extraocular muscles requiring surgical repair following retrobulbar administration.